chengjiafeng857/agentic_rag_techdoc/README.md

 This project implements a sophisticated Generative AI system featuring two main components integrated into a Streamlit web application:

 1.  **Agentic RAG Knowledge Base:** Allows users to query a knowledge base built from technical documents (PDFs, Markdown, Jupyter Notebooks, etc.).
 It uses Retrieval-Augmented Generation (RAG) with LangChain agents to provide grounded answers based on the ingested content.
-2.  **GitHub Resource Finder:** An agent-based tool that helps users find relevant LangChain resources (repositories, issues, code, documentation links) directly from GitHub.
+2.  **GitHub Resource Finder:** An agent-based tool that helps users find relevant LangChain resources (repositories, issues, code, documentation links) directly from GitHub.(still in Development)

 ## Features